 The most famous avenue in the city, Unter den Linden, runs right through this river island (even though it’s referred to as the B2 or “Bundesstrasse” here) Other famous landmarks in the city such as the Brandenburg Gate and the Reichstag Building are located just 1 kilometer (0.6 miles) to the west.

-The most prominent landmark in the city, the Berlin TV Tower, is located at walking distance directly to the east of the island.
+The most prominent landmark in the city, the Berlin TV Tower, is located at a walking distance directly to the east of the island.

 It’s A UNESCO site and home to 6 popular museums in Berlin